Medical Negligence Claims

 The services of the medical profession both enhance and save lives on a daily basis.
-However, occasionally, professionals can make an error in the treatment of the patient.
-Mistakes in the health profession can have disastrous health consequences for patients, both physically and psychologically.
+However, occasionally the professional involved can make an error in the treatment of the patient, which could have disastrous health consequences.

 Regardless of whether the mistake results from human error, procedural failure or mechanical fault, if it appears to have been unnecessary or preventable, the patient harmed as a result may be able to pursue a compensation claim.
 These types of claims are usually referred to as Clinical Negligence or Medical Negligence claims, with the two terms being used interchangeably.

 Depending on the severity of the injuries involved and the impact they are having on the injured party’s life, the amount of compensation available can be very substantial.
-These types of claims are often complex and strongly contested by the NHS Trust or private practice involved.
-Therefore, it is essential to have specialist legal advice from the outset.
+These types of claims are often complex and strongly contested by the NHS Trust or private practice involved, however, so it is essential to have specialist legal advice from the outset.

-For an initial free consultation about making a clinical negligence claim, please contact one of our specialist clinical negligence solicitors.
+For an initial free consultation about making a medical negligence claim, please contact one of our specialist medical negligence solicitors.

 For more general information, please call 01625 614250 or email firstname.lastname@example.org